 Here is a break down of the differences within duplicating a view:

 Control where your line ends with greater precision by using the snap function.
-Often times, there will be lines that do not meet at corners, or over-extend due to the default auto-snap that Revit uses.
+Oftentimes, there will be lines that do not meet at corners or over-extend due to the default auto-snap that Revit uses.
 When clicking certain points, input snap shortcuts such as SE (Snap to Endpoint), SI (Snap to Intersection), SP (Snap to Perpendicular), SN (Snap to Nearest), SM (Snap to Midpoint), before clicking the point to have it snap precisely to the point you need it to be in.
 If you are working in an area where a lot of linework is occurring, it is best to use the snapping feature and the TAB key to cycle through the available snap points in the area that your cursor is hovering over.
 Revit will indicate which lines are being used as references to the snap by highlighting the lines.

 6 CONSTRAINING MODELS

 When building models, there are often times that changes to a model require one to shift multiple objects at once.
 Constraining certain elements of a model can aid in adjustments quickly.
-Simply dimension two elements you want constrained and input the dimension you want to lock in.
+Simply dimension two elements you want to be constrained and input the dimension you want to lock in.
 In the example below, I want the center of the door to always be 2 feet away from the wall to the right.
 Lock in the dimension string and the object is now constrained.
-If you want the object to remain constrained but to not show any dimension strings, simply delete the dimension string and click “OK” on the alert message.
+If you want the object to remain constrained but not show any dimension strings, simply delete the dimension string and click “OK” on the alert message.
 Clicking “Unconstrain” will remove the constraint along with the dimension string.
 Now, every time the right wall shifts, the door will shift along with it to maintain the 2 feet distance.